alenyeh1014/DataScience-TwitterAnalytics/README.md

 ### Project Description

-1. Motivation:
+* Motivation:

-  * Actually, it is simple and straightforward because we are all sport fans and twitter lovers !
+  - It is simple and straightforward since we are all sport fans and twitter lovers making a related project seems reasonable!